All Episodes

 Well, Art, I have a great deal of interest in many things.

-I kind of grew up in Silicon Valley when I was first starting doing venture capital startup things and so forth, and I've always had a great deal of interest in the environment around us.
+I kind of grew up in Silicon Valley when it was first starting, doing venture capital startup things and so forth.

-So, I've taken that interest, and beginning about two years ago, met The other key founder of the Millennium Group, Gary Goodwin.
+So I've taken that interest and beginning about two years ago, met the other key founder of the Millennium Group, Gary Goodwin.

-And between the two of us, we started an investigation together around the object Hale-Bopp.
+And between the two of us, we started an investigation together around the object Hailbop that has led us now to bigger and better things.

 Oh, we just can't let that go.